Macintosh TV

 The Macintosh TV is a personal computer with integrated television capabilities released by Apple Computer in 1993.
-It was Apple's first attempt at computer-television integration.
+It was Apple's first attempt at computer–television integration.
 It shares the external appearance of the Macintosh LC 500 series, but in black.
 The Macintosh TV is essentially a Performa 520 that can switch its built-in 14" Sony Trinitron CRT from being a computer display to a cable-ready television.
 It is incapable of showing television in a desktop window, although it can capture still frames to PICT files.

 It comes with a small credit card-sized remote control that is also compatible with Sony televisions.
 It was the first Macintosh to be made in black and comes with a matching black keyboard and mouse.
 Later Apple would issue a custom black Performa 5420 in markets outside the United States with many of the features of the Mac TV.
 Apple's similar TV tuner card was a popular option for later LC, Performa series, and select models of Power Macintosh G3 beige computers.

 Only 10,000 were made in the model's short time on the market.

 Specifications

-The Macintosh TV is equipped with a 32 MHz Motorola 68030 CPU, a 16 MHz bus, and 5 MB of RAM (which can be expanded to 8 MB).
+The Macintosh TV is equipped with a 32 MHz Motorola 68030 CPU, a 16 MHz bus, and 5 MB of RAM (which can be expanded to 8 MB via a 4 MB SIMM).
 It also comes with a CD-ROM drive, ADB ports for connecting keyboard and mouse, DIN-8 serial ports, and a DB-25 SCSI interface.
-The performance of the Macintosh TV reaches 7.0 MIPS SIMM, allowing for the use of either a 1 MB or 4 MB SIMM.
 Additionally, it features an Antenna In (F-type RF Connector), Composite Video-In, Stereo Audio Input (RCA-type), and a 3.6 V lithium PRAM battery, boasting a Gestalt ID of 88 and supporting 32-bit addressing.
 However, in contrast to most Macintosh models, it does not offer any expansion slots for upgrades.